darkstego/qmk_firmware/readme.md

 `qmk flash -kb keychron/q5/ansi_encoder -km wakib`

-Remember that you should reset the keyboard before and after you complete the flashing.
-To reset you simply hold the ESC button while plugging the cable on to the keyboard.
+For flashing simply hold the ESC button while plugging the cable on to the keyboard.

 ## Official Website